pipelinelabo/datalaiq-wiki/ingesters/preprocessors/preprocessors.md

 ## Preprocessor Data Flow

 An ingester reads raw data from some source (a file, a network connection, an Amazon Kinesis stream, etc.) and splits that incoming data stream out into individual entries.
-Before those entries are sent to a Gravwell indexer, they may optionally be passed through an arbitrary number of preprocessors as shown in the diagram below.
+Before those entries are sent to a DatalaiQ indexer, they may optionally be passed through an arbitrary number of preprocessors as shown in the diagram below.

 ![](arch.png)